resourceful-workshop/resourceful-2025/papers.md

         {% assign basepath = "" %}
         {% endif %}

-# Accepted materials (archival, non-archival papers and abstracts) (in random order)
+# Accepted materials (archival and non-archival papers, abstracts; the order is random)

 ## Talks